WOODS: Benchmarks for Out-of-Distribution Generalization in Time Series: Synthetic challenge datasets

 \subsection{Spurious-Fourier: Spurious features encoded in the frequency domain}

-Recall the cow or camel classification problem from Section~\ref{sect:intro}, where a deep learning model trained to distinguish cows from camels learns to rely on the background properties (e.g., grass or sand) instead of the animal characteristic features (e.g., color and shape) to make a prediction. \citet{IRM} proposed Colored MNIST (CMNIST) to recreate the the cow or camel classification problem into a simple benchmark in the image domain.
-In the Spurious-Fourier dataset, we adapt this same problem in the time series setting.
+Colored MNIST (CMNIST)~\cite{IRM} presented the failure mode of ERM under distribution shift in the image domain.
+This was accomplished by creating training domains with strongly predictive spurious features and weakly predictive invariant features.
+The spurious correlation would be flipped at test time while the invariant correlation was kept the same.
+The correlation flip made it clear which features the model relied on to make predictions.

 We create a dataset composed of one-dimensional signals, where the task is to perform binary classification based on the frequency characteristics.
-Signals are constructed from Fourier spectrums with one low-frequency peak ($L$) and one high-frequency peak ($H$).
-The low-frequency peak is one of the two possible frequencies ($L_A$ or $L_B$), and the high-frequency peak is also one of two possible frequencies ($H_A$ or $H_B$), see Figure~\ref{fig:SF_spurious_feature}.
-Domains $D^d|_{d\in\{10\%,\,80\%,\,90\%\}}$ contain signal-label pairs, where the label is a noisy function of the low- and high-frequencies such that low-frequency peaks bear a varying correlation of $d$ with the label and high-frequency peaks bear an invariant correlation of $75\%$ with the label\footnote{The label generation process is similar to the CMNIST dataset~\cite{IRM}.
-Appendix~\ref{appendix:spurious_fourier} give more details about the creation of the Spurious-Fourier dataset.}.
+Signals are constructed from Fourier spectra with one low-frequency peak ($L_{A\,\mathsf{or}\,B}$) and one high-frequency peak ($H_{A\,\mathsf{or}\,B}$), see Figure \ref{fig:spurious_fourier_main_body}.Domains $D^d|_{d\in\{10\%,\,80\%,\,90\%\}}$ contain signal-label pairs, where the labels are created such that the information carried by the low-frequency signal are d\% correlated with the label (varies by domain), while the information carried by the high-frequency signal is 75\% correlated with the label.

-With the training dataset $D^\mathsf{train} = \{D^{80\%} ,\, D^{90\%} \}$, the low-frequency peaks are a stronger predictor of the label ($85\%$) than the high-frequency peaks ($75\%$).
-Therefore, minimizing the empirical risk on this dataset $D$ will lead to a predictor that relies on the low-frequency peaks as they can achieve the lowest risk.
-However, the low-frequency peaks are undesirable as they are spuriously correlated and will not generalize OOD.
-Instead, we want to find a predictor that relies on the invariantly correlated high-frequency peaks.
+In the training dataset $D^d|_{d\in\{80\%,\,90\%\}}$, the low-frequency signal are a stronger predictor of the label ($85\%$) than the high-frequency signal ($75\%$).
+Therefore, minimizing the empirical risk fails at learning the invariant high frequencies as the low frequencies achieve the lower risk.

-\paragraph{On ``know it when you see it'' features} In the cow or camel classification problem, having a dataset of images makes it possible to identify that some features are spuriously correlated on a ``know it when you see it'' basis~\cite{backgroundchallenge}, i.e., identifying that the green background and the beige background are spuriously correlated with the label.
-Once a spurious attribute is found in the data, it is then possible to account for it with existing distributionally robust optimization algorithms~\cite{language_dro,groupdro}.
-However, this changes in the time series setting, as humans are not fundamentally good at extracting frequency information from the Time-domain.
-As a result, the discovery of spurious attributes becomes a difficult task, and without knowing the spurious attributes, we cannot account for them.
-We illustrate the challenge of extracting frequency information for humans in Figure~\ref{fig:SF_challenge}.
-This problem further highlights why the time series setting is challenging under distributional shifts.

 Appendix~\ref{appendix:spurious_fourier} provides more information about the dataset.